Harlem-Launch-Alliance/Stimulant/GETTING_STARTED.md

 # Getting Started
-This is a definitive guide to contributing any software to this repository.
-It is very likely that you will be able to skip some of these steps or do them in a different order, so don't worry if this document doesn't 100% line up with your system/environment.
+This is the definitive guide to contributing any software to this repository.
+It is possible that you will be able to skip some of these steps or do them in a different order, so don't worry if this document doesn't 100% line up with your system/environment.

+### Please read all steps even if you intend to skip them

 This document is a work in progress.
 Please contact the current avionics team lead if you have any feedback.

 ## Development Environment
 Some 3rd party software is required to make and validate changes.
-### VSCode
-VSCode is an IDE (integrated development environment) that provides tools to ease your development experience. [download](https://code.visualstudio.com/download)

-There are many other IDEs to choose from, but if this is your first time using one VSCode is the best place to start.

-Once installed, navigate to the extensions tab and install the `Arduino` extension.
-Some `C` or `C++` extensions may be helpful as well but aren't required.
+You will need to download all of the following software:

 ### Arduino IDE
 This IDE is required even if you plan on using a different one, since it also comes with all of the necessary libraries. [download](https://www.arduino.cc/en/software)

 ### Teensyduino
 This add-on allows the Arduino IDE and tooling to be compatible with our Teensy microcontroller. [download](https://www.pjrc.com/teensy/td_download.html)

+### VSCode
+VSCode is an IDE (integrated development environment) that provides tools to ease your development experience. [download](https://code.visualstudio.com/download)

+There are many other IDEs to choose from, but this documentation will be specific to VSCode.

+### PlatformIO and Python3
+Once you have VSCode installed, install Python3 and the `PlatformIO` extension.
+[This youtube tutorial](https://www.youtube.com/watch?v=JmvMvIphMnY) is very useful for getting familiarized with PlatformIO.

 ### Git
 Not to be confused with `GitHub`, `Git` is the protocol that we use to collaborate on our software.
 Your computer may already come with Git.